-Blast rocks mainly Kurdish city of Diyarbakir in Turkey - BBC News
+Blast rocks Kurdish city in Turkey

 Reports speak of at least four people injured.
 The city is at the heart of the conflict between the Turkish government and Kurdish separatists.

-Interior Minister Suleyman Soylu said the blast happened while vehicles were being repaired.
+Interior Minister Suleyman Soylu said the blast happened at a vehicle repair unit, and appeared to be an accident.

 He said "it seems there is no outside interference, and the explosion came from the vehicle under repair".